 - To what extent do candidates conduct their own campaign and distinguish themselves from their party?

 This question aims at studying the topic of individualisation during an election campaign.
 Among other things, the information gathered makes it possible to study the underlying factors of candidates’ electoral success, as well as issues such as representation and the links between voters and elites.
 To enable this, the study examines the use and impact of campaign tools in federal elections, attitudes towards democracy and the political careers of candidates.

-Every four years FORS offers researchers in the social and political sciences the possibility to add thematic modules to the questionnaire, which are selected based on a peer review process (call for modules 2019).
+Every four years FORS offers researchers the possibility to add thematic modules to the questionnaire, which are selected based on a peer review process (call for modules 2023).
 The submitted proposals are reviewed by the Selects Commission and subsequently compiled and adapted by the FORS Political Surveys team.

 The Swiss data that is provided to the Comparative Study of Electoral Systems (CSES) is available via the CSES webpage.